Odd zeta motive and linear forms in odd zeta values: Linear forms in zeta values

 with~$Q(t)$ a Laurent polynomial with rational coefficients.
 The left-hand side has a limit when~$t$ tends to~$0$, so~$Q(t)$ has to be a polynomial.
-To conclude, it is enough to show that
+To finish, it is enough to show that

 is bounded when~$t$ approaches~$1$.
 We make the change of variables~$s=1-t$,~$y=1-x$, and consider integrals

 with~$s$ approaching~$0$.
 Since~$(1-y)^{u-1}\leq 1$ and~$y+s-ys\geq \frac{1}{2}(y+s)$, it is enough to prove that the quantities